schneems/ruby_javascript_data_viz/README.md

 ## Install

-Once on your local machine you will need to navigate to the project directory and run
+Once on your local machine you will need to navigate to the project directory and run:

+    $ bundle install
     $ rake db:create
     $ rake db:migrate